-Trump says he and China's Xi will not meet before March 1 trade deadline
+No talks between Trump and China's Xi before trade deadline

 The news prompted a sharp selloff in U.S. stocks, dashing the optimism that had been building that the countries were progressing toward a deal before tariffs on Chinese imports rise to 25 percent after the March 1 deadline.

-The S&P 500 Index tumbled to its low of the day, down 1.6 percent in its biggest drop in more than a month.
+The S&P 500 Index closed down 0.93 percent in its biggest drop in two weeks.
 Treasury bond yields dropped as investors sought safety in sovereign U.S. debt.
 The benchmark 10-year yield slid 4 basis points to 2.66 percent, the lowest in nearly a week.

 “I could see where that would impact the markets because obviously we had a lift in the month of January from optimism surrounding these trade talks,” said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois.

-U.S. Trade Representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin are leaving for talks in China on Monday, one of the administration officials said.
+U.S. Trade Representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin are leaving on Monday for the next round of talks in China, one administration official said.
+“They’re hoping for more success,” he said.

 The United States is pressing China to make major reforms, including on structural issues related to how it treats U.S. companies doing business there.
-Washington accuses China of stealing U.S. intellectual property and forcing American companies to share their technology.
+Washington accuses China of stealing U.S. intellectual property and forcing American businesses to share their technology with Chinese companies.
 China denies the accusations.

 Trump said in his State of the Union address on Tuesday that any new trade deal with Beijing “must include real, structural change to end unfair trade practices.”